AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

     * **Name** `chars`
     * **Type** `nt:unstructured`

-1. Under `chars` add a new node to hold an individual character definition:
+1. Under `chars` add a node to hold an individual character definition:

     * **Name** you can specify the name, but it should reflect the character; for example, half.
     * **Type** `nt:unstructured`